 My Approach to Therapy

-I believe each client is unique and have their very own specific concerns and needs.
+I believe each client is unique and each client has her or his own concerns and needs.
 It is because of this uniqueness that I approach every session from several therapeutic approaches to meet the best interest of my clients.
-I feel most inspired by the following theoretical perspectives that shape my orientation.
-These lenses include trauma-informed therapies such as Somatic Experiencing, Psychodynamic approaches like Object Relations and Metallization-Based therapies, Humanistic-Existential, experiential therapies like Emotion-Focused Therapy, cognitive behavioral therapies like Acceptance and Commitment Therapy and also strength-based approaches like Solution-Focused Therapy.
+However, I feel most inspired by Accelerated Experiential Dynamic Psychotherapy (AEDP), a healing-oriented, attachment-based, affectively-focused mind/body mindfulness treatment that puts neuroscience and positive neuroplasticity into clinical action.

 I have been drawn to the field of psychology and psychotherapy my whole life.
-This deep interest led me to attain my bachelor’s of Psychology from Simon Fraser University in Vancouver 9 years ago.
-I completed a Masters in Communication after, however, few years into working I decided to continue my passion in psychotherapy, and therefore I enrolled in the Masters of Counselling Psychology program at the City University of Seattle in Vancouver.
-I am currently in the process of completing my graduate degree to become a Registered Clinical Counsellor.
+This deep interest led me to attain my Bachelor’s in Psychology at Simon Fraser University in Vancouver nine years ago.
+I completed a Master’s in communication after, however, continued my passion in psychotherapy and enrolled in the Master’s of counselling psychology program at City University of Seattle in Vancouver.
 Also, for the last couple of years I have been collaborating with G.V.
 Counselling and Education Society for Families and led by my passion for neuroscience and child psychology, I have been offering parenting workshops to immigrant families.
-I feel blessed every day for having the opportunity to follow my passion in a field that grants me the chance to experience meaningful interpersonal connections with people either in the therapy room with clients or outside therapy with my colleagues.
+I feel blessed every day for having the opportunity to do work that is enriching and meaningful and that fuels my deepest passion.
+I feel honoured and humbled to serve every individual who comes through my door.

 Ella is available to take new clients and works on Sunday and Thursday